avilotijevic/E-department-research-wiki/tools-and-methods/computing-servers/index.md

 **[Fox](../computing-servers/fox.md)** is the primary server used for data analysis.
 It provides high-performance computing resources, including GPU support for machine learning workflows.

+### Hábrók
+**[Hábrók](../computing-servers/habrok.md)** is the University of Groningen’s high-performance computing (HPC) cluster—a very powerful collection of interconnected computers used for demanding research tasks.

 ## When should you use a server?

 You should use a computing server when: